robtweed/glsdb/README.md

 - a generic set that are supported across all compatible databases, and which abstract the so-called *nodes* within a Global Storage database;

-- a higher-level abstraction derived from the generic APIs, using a Proxy Object;
+- a higher-level abstraction derived from the generic APIs, using a Proxy Object, which provides a very close approximation to having what appear to be persistent JavaScript Objects;

-- a set of APIs that are available for IRIS and Cache only, which abstract native IRIS and Cache persistent objects as JavaScript Objects.
+- a set of APIs that are available for IRIS and Cache only, which abstract native IRIS and Cache Persistent Objects as JavaScript Objects.

 ### The Generic Global Storage APIs